smurawski/blog/content/post/migrating-test-kitchen-to-azure-pipelines.md

 ## Creating The Build Definition

-Since they were open to the idea, I began coverting the builds as they were implemented on the other services.
+Since they were open to the idea, I began converting the builds as they were implemented on the other services.
 Most of the build ported directly command for command.
 With a bit of (well, a lot of) referencing to [the YAML schema reference](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema&WT.mc_id=test_kitchen_migration-blog-stmuraws), I was able to get a mostly functional build going.

 ### The First Revelation